When you add or change the social media data for your content, it can take a while to see those chosen images when people share.

-Important Note: If you are using Bitly or have UTM parameters, then you need to use that version of the link in the debugger.
+Important Note: If you are using Bitly or have UTM parameters, you need to use that link version in the debugger.
 You can get that link by clicking the Facebook share button and selecting it from the address bar of the share window.

-On the next screen, you’ll see the information Facebook has saved about your URL, including the last time it was scraped by Facebook’s bots.
+On the next screen, you’ll see the information Facebook has saved about your URL, including the last time Facebook’s bots scraped it.
 If there are any warnings or errors, you’ll see those near the top of the screen.

 Still don’t see your updates?